{{desc}}

 The Military-Evangelical Complex

-Noted at Juan Cole's Informed Comment, as item 4 in a list of Top 10 Counterterrorism Scandals 2010: George W. Bush claimed that he had misspoken when he called his 'war on terror' a 'crusade.'
-But it turns out that the Michigan company that makes rifle sights for the US military inscribes them with Bible verses. … Continue reading The Military-Evangelical Complex
+George W. Bush claimed that he had misspoken when he called his ‘war on terror’ a ‘crusade.’
+But it turns out that the Michigan company that makes rifle sights for the US military inscribes them with Bible verses.
+The capture of the US Air Force Academy by Christian fundamentalists is worrisome enough, but a Military-Evangelical Complex is truly frightening.

 Primary and Secondary Source Management